tomins/SQAAssignment1/section3/codingReviews.md

 - Whenever it comes to code optimization, code review assists younger developers in identifying areas for improvement.
 Because they lack the necessary knowledge, younger developers are ignorant of various code optimization strategies that can assist them in writing clean code.
 The code review process allows them to get valuable input from senior engineers and, as a result, improve their coding skills.
 It also aids in the detection of important faults or blunders that can lead to serious issues.
 By allowing a second set of eyes to analyze each code unit, code review aids in the elimination of errors before moving on to the following phase.
 If there are any errors, the reviewer double-checks them and fixes them.

 ### Part 3: Best Practices for Code Review[^3]
+This article identifies the prime practices to undertake for code review in order to produce better code.

 #### 9 Best Practices for Code Review
-The following are some of the best techniques for code review:

 - 1. Understand what to look for when conducting a code review
 - 2. Prior to review, create and test